Mr-Quin/danmaku-anywhere/README.en.md

 [Wikipedia page](https://en.wikipedia.org/wiki/Danmaku_subtitling)

-You know Twitch chat or Youtube Live chat, where scrolling comments are displayed next to the video?
+You know Twitch chat or YouTube Live chat, where scrolling comments are displayed next to the video?

 Imagine that, but the comments are overlaid on top of the video and flying across the screen.

-## Features 🚧
+## Features

 - Search for danmaku by anime
 - Inject danmaku into any video with customizable configuration
 - Customizable danmaku style
 - Cache danmaku locally and export to file
+- Automatically search for danmaku for the currently playing video🚧

 All danmaku is sourced from [弹弹play](https://www.dandanplay.com/)